mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 ## Column visibility panel

-The column visibility panel can be opened through the Data Grid toolbar.
-To enable it, you need to add `toolbar: GridToolbar` to the Data Grid `slots` prop.

-The user can then choose which columns are visible using the _Columns_ button.
+The column visibility panel allows the user to control which columns are visible in the Data Grid.

+The panel can be opened by:

+- Clicking the _Columns_ button in the [toolbar](/x/react-data-grid/components/#toolbar).
+- Clicking the _Manage columns_ button in the [column menu](/x/react-data-grid/column-menu/).

 {{"demo": "ColumnSelectorGrid.js", "bg": "inline"}}